Antonin-w/Game_of_life_Conway/README.md

 > * Any live cell with two or three live neighbours lives, unchanged, to the next generation.
 > * Any dead cell with exactly three live neighbours will come to life.
 >
-> Animated evolution of a pattern known as the two-glider octomino, with highlighted envelope (cells that were alive at some earlier point)
-(click above to open LifeViewer)
-The initial pattern constitutes the 'seed' of the system.
+> The initial pattern constitutes the 'seed' of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed — births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 (In other words, each generation is a pure function of the one before.)
 The rules continue to be applied repeatedly to create further generations."